speed1313/jax-llm/README.md

 # jax-llm
 JAX implementation of Large Language Models.
-We can train GPT-2-like model with 青空文庫 ([aozora bunko-clean](https://huggingface.co/datasets/globis-university/aozorabunko-clean) dataset).
+You can train GPT-2-like model with 青空文庫 ([aozora bunko-clean](https://huggingface.co/datasets/globis-university/aozorabunko-clean) dataset).

 ## How to use